3JoB/teler-waf/README.md

 waf := teler.New()
 ```

-3. Use the `Handler` method of the `Teler` instance to create a `net/http.Handler`.
+3. Use the `Handler` method of the `Teler` instance to create a `atreugo.View`.
 This handler can then be used in your application's HTTP routing to apply teler-waf's security measures to specific routes.

 ```go
 handler := waf.Handler(http.HandlerFunc(yourHandlerFunc))